vspiliop/embedded-kafka-cluster/README.md

  }
 ```

-Control the number of services that form the cluster (see tests):
+Control the number of services that form the cluster (see also tests):

 ```
 @EmbeddedKafkaCluster(topics = {"test.t"}, brokersCount = 1, zookeepersCount = 1, schemaRegistriesCount = 1)